Monitor app performance over time

 - API response time (API tests only): this chart measures the total API response time across every request within this test.
 It excludes other factors, such as the time in between requests.
 API response time is separate from, and will always be shorter than, the test run time.

 - Test run time: Measures the total time your test takes to run, averaged by day.
-For browser tests, only Chrome runs are included in this metric.
+For browser tests, only Chrome and Edge runs are included in this metric.

 Calculating performance metrics